kam1sh/anchor/docs/python.rst

 For example, ``search({'name': ['foo'], 'summary': ['foo']}, 'or')`` could be translated as "all packages that name or summary contains 'foo'".

-Also, function should return list of dictionaries that has fields "name", "version" and "summary".
+Also, function should return list of dictionaries with fields "name", "version" and "summary".
 Warehouse implementation returns at most 100 packages.